Conformal blocks for Galois covers of algebraic curves: Central extension of twisted loop group and its splitting over

 (2) The above central extension splits over $\Xi$ if $c$ is a multiple of $|\Gamma|$.
 Moreover, we can choose the splitting so that the corresponding tangent map is the identity via Lemma \ref{lem1.3.6}.

 (By Corollary \ref{newcoroweight0}, if $|\Gamma|$ divides $c$ then $0\in D_c$.)
 1ex

 We call the unique splitting satisfying the above property {\it canonical}. \end{theorem} \begin{proof} We first prove part (1) of the theorem.
-By Proposition \ref{newprop10.10} (using the fact that the annihilator of $ \fg[[z_q]]^{\Gamma_q}$ in $\mathscr{H}_c$ is exactly $\mathbb{C}v_+$), the map
+By Proposition \ref{newprop10.10} (using the fact, as in Section 2, that the annihilator of $ \fg[[z_q]]^{\Gamma_q}$ in $\mathscr{H}_c$ is exactly $\mathbb{C}v_+$), the map

 restricted to $G[[z_q]]^{\Gamma_q}$ lands inside ${\rm PGL}^+_{\mathscr{H}_c}$ consisting of those (projective) automorphisms which take the highest weight vector $v_+$ of $\mathscr{H}_c$ to $\mathbb{C}^\times v_+$.
 Take the subgroup ${\rm GL}^+_{\mathscr{H}_c}$ consisting of those automorphisms which take $v_+\mapsto v_+$.
-Then, the map ${\rm GL}^+_{\mathscr{H}_c}\to {\rm PGL}^+_{\mathscr{H}_c}:={\rm Im} ({\rm GL}^+_{\mathscr{H}_c})$ is an isomorphism providing the splitting of ${\rm GL}_{\mathscr{H}_c}\to {\rm PGL}_{\mathscr{H}_c}$ over ${\rm PGL}^+_{\mathscr{H}_c}$..
+Then, the map ${\rm GL}^+_{\mathscr{H}_c}\to {\rm PGL}^+_{\mathscr{H}_c}={\rm Im} ({\rm GL}^+_{\mathscr{H}_c})$ is an isomorphism providing the splitting of ${\rm GL}_{\mathscr{H}_c}\to {\rm PGL}_{\mathscr{H}_c}$ over ${\rm PGL}^+_{\mathscr{H}_c}$.
 Thus, the central extension $p: \hat{\mathscr{G}}^q_c\to \mathscr{L}_G^q$ splits over $G[[z_a]]^{\Gamma_q}$.
 Denote this splitting by $\sigma$.

 We next prove that $\dot{\sigma}$ (via Lemma \ref{lem1.3.6}) is the identity map: Let

 where $\lambda: \fg[[z_q]]^{\Gamma_q}\to \mathbb{C}$ is a $\mathbb{C}$-linear map.
 Thus, for any $x\in \fg[[z_q]]^{\Gamma_q} $,